aalto-speech/moodle-mod_digitala/docs/manuals/user_roles.md

   ![Readaloud corrections](./../UI_views/student_readaloud_corrections.png)
 </details>

-Charts show where the studen score is in a linear line and the black dots on charts hold the descriptions of different grades.
+Charts show the student's score with an orange vertical line and the black dots on charts hold the descriptions of different grades.

 <details>
   <summary>Figure: Charts</summary>